 The Final Choice

-In case you are wondering, universities and employers in China don’t have any preference in which format that applicants take the HSK, and you can crush the test with flying colors in either format.
-After all, it is your Chinese skills that decide your results in an HSK test, not keyboard, nor pen.
+In case you are wondering, universities and employers in China don’t have any preference in which format applicants take the HSK, and you can crush the test with flying colors in either format.
+After all, it is your Chinese skills that decide your results in an HSK test, not your keyboard or pen.

 To me, I think the pros of the computer-based test outweigh the cons overall.
 If you are more accustomed to typing than writing by hand, then I suggest you take the computer-based HSK test, if your nearby test center offers the option.